Wild and Medicinal Herbs for Rabbits: What’s Safe and What’s Toxic?

 Mullein (Verbascum)

-Non-toxic forage plant.
+Safe to Feed.
 Often not very popular.
-There is a risk of confusion with the highly toxic foxglove (Digitalis)!
+There is a risk of confusion with the highly toxic foxglove!

-An unproblematic forage plant.
+Safe to Feed.
 Very popular with most rabbits.
 It can be easily recognized by the spines on the leaf ribs on the underside of the leaves.
-The leaves also grow quite vertically upwards.
+The leaves also grow almost vertically upwards.

 Cornflower (Centaurea cyanus)

-An unproblematic forage plant.
+Safe to Feed.
 Often found near fields.
-Good for the digestive tract and also has anti-inflammatory effects there.
+Beneficial for the digestive tract, where it also has anti-inflammatory effects.

 Thistle (Cirsium)